JackEdTaylor/LexOPSdocs/docs/02-generate.md

 ## Plotting the Design

 While having data in long format is undoubtably useful, it's not very efficient if you want to check what your stimuli look like in a quick glance (especially if your stimuli number in the thousands).
-What you probably want to do is plot the long format data to see how your stimuli differ between conditions and across matched items.
+What you probably want to do is create a plot to see how your stimuli differ between conditions and across matched items.
 Thankfully, LexOPS has a handy function to do exactly that:

 ```r